 applying a sterile dressing with 10% sodium chloride solution to the wound.

-Referral to the surgical department with the necessary supporting documents.
+Referral to the surgical department with the necessary accompanying documents.

-The patient is instructed on the rules for applying an elastic bandage: An elastic bandage is applied in the morning without getting out of bed, starting from the fingertips to inguinal fold so that each subsequent round of the bandage covers the previous round by 1/3.
+The patient is instructed on the rules for applying an elastic bandage: The elastic bandage is applied in the morning, without getting out of bed, starting from the fingertips to inguinal fold so that each subsequent round of the bandage covers 1/3 of the previous round.

 Treatment program

-In this case, given the severity of varicose veins and the presence of an ulcer, conservative therapy is not indicated.
+In this case, given the severity of varicose veins and the presence of ulcers, conservative therapy is not indicated.

-If conducted diagnostic measures indicate the patency of deep veins, then the patient is shown an operation to remove a large saphenous vein lower limb.
+If carried out diagnostic measures indicate the patency of the deep veins, then the patient is indicated for surgery to remove the large saphenous vein lower limb.

-Before the operation, it is necessary to achieve maximum cleansing of the ulcer from necrotic tissues and reduce the discharge from the wound, i.e. “transfer the process from the stage of hydration to the stage of dehydration”.
+Before surgery, it is necessary to achieve maximum cleansing of the ulcer from necrotic tissue and reduce discharge from the wound, i.e. “transfer the process from the hydration stage to the dehydration stage.”
 This is achieved by daily dressings or by applying a “boot” of Unna paste or plaster.
-A plaster boot is applied, capturing the foot, ankle joint and two thirds of the leg.
-The limb remains in plaster for 2 weeks.
-After removing the plaster, the ulcer either completely epithelizes, or clears and decreases in size.
+A plaster boot is applied to grip the foot, ankle joint and two thirds of the lower leg.
+The limb remains in a cast for 2 weeks.
+After removing the plaster, the ulcer either completely epithelializes or clears and decreases in size.
 This method is based on the action of bacteriophages that develop under a blind plaster cast.
-In addition, the plaster bandage creates peace of the wound.
+In addition, the plaster cast creates rest for the wound.

-In the preoperative period, novocaine pararenal blockades are performed according to A.V.
+In the preoperative period, novocaine perirenal blockades are performed according to A.V.
 Vishnevsky with the aim of influencing the sympathetic nervous system.

-The surgical operation consists in ligation and removal of the saphenous veins and ligation of the communicating veins of the lower leg supra- or subfascially, in combination with excision of the ulcer and replacement of the resulting skin defect with free skin autografts.
+The surgical operation consists of ligating and removing the saphenous veins and ligating the communicating veins of the leg supra- or subfascially, in combination with excision of the ulcer and replacement of the resulting skin defect with free skin autografts.

-1. The patient is in bed on the first day after surgery with a raised leg - the leg is on the Beler splint.
+1. The patient is in bed for the first day after surgery with his leg elevated - the leg is on a Beler splint.

-2. The next day, the patient is allowed to move in the ankle and knee joints (this prevents the possibility of thrombosis).
+2. The next day, the patient is allowed to move the ankle and knee joints (this prevents the possibility of blood clots).

 3. From 3-4 days the patient is allowed to walk.

-4. On the 8th day, the stitches are removed.
+4. On day 8, the stitches are removed.

-A woman who had been suffering from varicose veins in the region of both legs for many years applied for FAP.
-2 days ago I felt unusual pain in the upper third of the anterior-inner surface of the left leg along the varicose vein, aggravated by physical activity.
-A woman works as a weaver - all the time on her feet.
-The general condition is satisfactory, the temperature is 37.2°.
+A woman who had been suffering from varicose veins in the area of both legs for many years came to the FAP.
+About 2 days ago I felt unusual painful sensations in the upper third of the anterior-inner surface of the left leg along the varicose veins, intensifying with physical activity.
+A woman works as a weaver and is on her feet all the time.
+General condition is satisfactory, temperature 37.2°.
 On the anterior surface of the left leg along the great saphenous vein, a swelling is visible, the skin over which is hyperemic, the size of the area of inflammation is 3x8 cm, and a dense painful infiltrate is palpated here.
-Swelling of the leg is slight.
-The patient fell ill with tonsillitis two weeks ago.
+Swelling of the lower leg is minor.
+The patient had a sore throat two weeks ago.

 Tasks